elahe-dastan/data-scientist-interview/README.md

    the height of girls and boys in your college separately, what is the distribution?
 More normal.
 Now I tell you to measure their salary, what is the distribution?
 Normal.
 What is the difference between these two distribution? the salary distribution has a heavier tail than the height distribution.

+4. Do you what q-q plot is?
+This question was great although I couldn't answer.
+Here it is, what it tries to understand is whether a dataset is normally distributed or uniformly distributed or ... or if two datasets' distribution is the same.
+Assume you have a dataset with fifteen samples, and you wonder if this dataset is normally distributed,<br/>
+   Step1 : Give each point its own quantile<br/>
+   Step2 : Get yourself a normal curve(any normal curve will do)<br/>
+   Step3 : Add the same number of quantiles to the curve as you created for the data(here 15)(For the normal curve, " equal sized groups" means that there is an equal probability of observing a value within each group this means that groups on the edge must be wider and groups in the middle are narrower)<br/>
+   Step4 : Now plot q-q graph